bowers-illinois-edu/bowershansen-CI-course/unit-goals-presumptions.md

 ## Unit 1, Documenting causation

-Learning goals

-- Experiments are well suited to documenting causation
-    - direct & direct evidence
-    - if you find something, supports argument of form _either_ treatment caused the effect _or_ ...
-- Roles of some key tools of experiment design in statistics
-    - control groups
+### To build on or extend from prior courses

+N/A, but course prereqs:

+- formal logic, enough to identify valid/not valid math proofs/deductive arguments
+-  Conditional probability and conditional expectation (you can fill this in, but it'll take additional self-study)
+- experience using a command-based computer program (as opposed to a menu-driven one)
+- willingness to learn R  (if it's new to you, consider taking the course)
+- willingness to learn markdown (you can do this on your own)

+### To be introduced in this unit
+#### examples

-    - random assignment
+- Fisher tea-tasting
-- Essentials of the conceptual framework
-    - timeline of comparative studies & associated distinctions (covariates vs "baseline" vs outcomes variables)
-    - potential outcomes notation and framework
-    - Fundamental Problem of Causal Inference (**2016**)
+- Salk vaccine trials
-    - ACEs
+- dolphins(?)
+- Arceneaux et al 2010 experiment/matched study combo

+#### assumptions

+- The assignment of units of study to treatment conditions is (considered to be) a random process

+#### techniques

 - permutation-based p-values
      - what are they?
      - basic examples
      - what they do & don't assume
-- Expected value and variance

-Statistical assumptions made throughout this unit:

-- The assignment of units of study to treatment conditions is modeled as a random process

-Secondary learning goals:
+- reading and re-running R code from a script
+- **ITT analysis? or is this later?

+#### technical concepts

+- Random assignment
+- Comparative studies timeline
+- Hypothesis of absolutely no effect
+ - timeline of comparative studies & associated distinctions (covariates vs "baseline" vs outcomes variables)

+#### broader concepts

+- Causal relativity: Documenting causation calls for comparison.
+Whether the comparison of two groups is legitimate, apples-to-apples, is only partly a function of how similar the two groups are; it's also contextual:
+- 	- random assignment
+	- how much is known about baseline characteristics
+	- sample size
+	- ...
+- Widely agreed that RCTs suffice to establish causation in social and medical science.
+Less agreement re whether an RCT is necessary, importance of merely establishing causation.

+### If it fits in....

-- Three trends in quantiative analysis
+- Three trends in quantitative analysis
     - social physics (19th c)
     - sampling of populations (20th c)
     - modern causal inference (   )
-- Identify key issues that modern causal inference sees differently than earlier traditions in quantitative analysis:
+- A modern causal perspective may change your views on:
     - "the race effect was..."
     - "the intervention effect was..."
     - omitted variable bias